 Yes, we’ve come a long way, but there is still room for improvement.
 With "blank slate" authoring tools like PowerPoint, most presenters still have work to do when it comes to creating truly beautiful presentations that engage but don’t overwhelm the viewer.
 If you want to move away from the "old standbys" completely—into the world of easy-to-use and viewer-friendly presentation software—PowerPoint alternatives today include non-linear, web-based and collaborative presentation programs.

 Luckily, creating beautiful presentations today does not have to be hard work, and it can even be fun!
 After all, that’s why we built Beautiful.ai.
-With its smart temples and design a.i., Beautiful.ai is taking the work out of the equation and still maintaining the most professional of presentation appearances.
+With its smart templates and design a.i., Beautiful.ai is taking the work out of the equation and still maintaining the most professional of presentation appearances.
 Try it for free today.